Brendan Leipsic: Metallurg Magnitogorsk

 On May 7, 2021, Leipsic was traded by CSKA to Metallurg Magnitogorsk in exchange for the rights to Lias Andersson, and immediately signed a two-year contract with the club.
 He participated in the 2021–22 playoffs, despite the exit of many North American-born players and two of the KHL's non-Russia-based teams due to the 2022 Russian invasion of Ukraine.

 SKA Saint Petersburg

 On June 23, 2023, Leipsic continued his tenure in the KHL by signing as a free agent to a two-year contract with perennially contending club, SKA Saint Petersburg.
-In the 2023–24 season, Leipsic was largely plagued through injury and he posted just 2 assists through 19 regular season games.
+In the 2023–24 season, Leipsic was largely plagued through injury and he posted just 2 goals and 2 assists through 19 regular season games.

 Avtomobilist Yekaterinburg

 Leipsic tenure with SKA ending after a lone season and on May 31, 2024, he was signed to a two-year contract with his fourth KHL club, Avtomobilist Yekaterinburg.